Window Merchandising For Creative Window Displays

 Researchers found that customers tend to respond to shop windows more like advertisements than merchandising displays, primarily using them for inspiration as well as information.

 This means that they're more open to influence and inspiration from window dressings despite not necessarily having a specific shopping goal in mind.
-Retailers can use this to their advantage, by merchandising their window displays and in-store displays differently.
+You can use this to your advantage, by merchandising your window displays and in-store displays differently.

 6 things to consider for your creative window display design: